Front Counters Open By Appointment Only Alert Level: LOW

 If There’s a Problem with an Application

-• If an application doesn’t meet legal requirements, you will be mailed a notice explaining the problem.
-Even for applications submitted online, LTSA is required by legislation to mail notices by Canada Post.
+• If an application doesn’t meet legal requirements, you will be mailed or emailed a notice explaining the problem.

-• If you filed the application, it is your responsibility to fix the problem.
+• If you filed the application, it is your responsibility to fix the problem within the timeframe requested.

-• Mail back the corrected application promptly and check that you are paying any fees owing.
+• Return the corrected application promptly and check that you are paying any fees owing.

 Successful Registration

-• If the application meets all requirements, the change will be registered and the title is updated.
+• If the application meets all requirements, the change will be registered, and the title is updated.
+If filed online with the BC Services Card app, you will be notified of your application’s registration by email.

 Related Topics